Beatrice-Raws/VapourSource/readme.rst

     source   - input script path.
     stacked  - if this is set to true, MSB/LSB will be separated and be stacked vertically (default: false). index    - index of input clip(default:0).
-    prefetch - request more frames in advance, in case you really need multithreading from vapoursynth.
+    prefetch - request more frames in advance.
+By default will use amount of dedicated core threads from Vapoursynth.

     VSEval(string source, bool "stacked", int "index", bool "utf8")